-NoteLedge comes with a split-view web browser that allows you to clip contents from websites while you're taking notes.
-This is a great alternative to Evernote Web Clipper, but we make it more user-friendly for iPads.
+NoteLedge comes with a split-view web browser that allows you to clip contents from websites with easy Drag and Drop.
+This is a great alternative to Evernote Web Clipper, and we make it more user-friendly for iPad users.
 You can collect information, organize and edit, and trace references, all in one app.
+Watch the video above to see it in action.

 First, open the Web Clipper in NoteLedge and start browsing websites.

-Long press on the text, and choose “Clip to NoteLedge”
+Long press on the text, drag into your note, and drop to paste

 Long press on an image